CMC06/PacManProject/README.md

 <br>

 <h6>Features:</h6>
-<p>Arrow key movements allowing the user to manipulate the movement of the PacMan animation. </p>
+<p>Arrow key movements allowing the user to manipulate the movement of the PacMan animation.
+PacMan can eat fruits by running over them from the left or right, and scoreboard is increased each time a fruit is eaten.</p>
 <br>

 <h6>Usage:</h6>